skolbin-ssi/Dynamics-365-Fraud-Protection-ManualReview/arm/README.md

 ### Notification templates
 Analytics BE module uses notification templates that are stored in the related CosmosDB database called `AnalyticsDB`.
 The application creates default templates automatically if there are no other templates in the DB.
-In order to change a desired template, you can find it in the `ConfigurableAppSetting` container and edit it as your wish.
+In order to change a desired template, you can find it in the `ConfigurableAppSettings` container and edit it as your wish.

 You can use any placeholder that mentioned in [code](../backend/analytics/src/main/java/com/griddynamics/msd365fp/manualreview/analytics/config/Constants.java)